lzell/AIProxySwift/README.md

 ### How to generate a Flux-Pro image by Black Forest Labs, using Replicate

-You can get image data directly by switching the call from `createFluxProImageURL` to `createFluxProImage` in the snippet below.

 This snippet generates a version 1.1 image.
 If you would like to generate version 1, make the following substitutions: